 has solutions , which are everywhere one-valued and continuous.

-In the quantization of angular momentum the spherical harmonics are normalized solutions of the eigenvalue equation
+In the quantization of angular momentum the spherical harmonics are normalized solutions of the eigenvalue equations

-where is the reduced Planck’s constant, and is the angular momentum operator in spherical coordinates:
+where is the reduced Planck’s constant.
+Here, in spherical coordinates, is the squared angular momentum operator:

 see Edmonds (1974, §2.5).